-ST. PAUL, Minn – Armed with a comprehensive knowledge of all punk and hardcore bands within a 50-mile radius, local musician and amateur historian, Kyle Adams, recently recounted the glory days of the 2012 St. Paul underground music scene.
+ST. PAUL, Minn – Armed with a comprehensive knowledge of all punk and hardcore bands within a 50-mile radius, local musician and amateur historian, Kyle Adams, recounted the glory days of the 2012 St. Paul underground music scene, fascinated sources confirmed.

 “Man, shit was popping off three years ago.
 All the preppy kids were bumping that ‘Call Me Maybe’ song, but the scene still had the Bruise Necks wrecking shop, and The Turncoats had just released a demo cassette that basically redefined hardcore,” said Adams, while lovingly scrolling through his Instagram timeline from three years ago.
 “We had the same energy of New York in ’88, probably.”